tonioriol/scroblebler/README.md

-# Audioscrobbler for Apple Music
+# Scroblebler for Apple Music

 <img src="imgs/icon.png" height="64" align="right">

-Audioscrobbler is a native macOS application capable of scrobbling tracks from Apple Music (even when they are not in your library).
+Scroblebler is a native macOS application capable of scrobbling tracks from Apple Music (even when they are not in your library).

 ## Screenshot